-Claim: Photograph shows a suicide victim stepping off the Eiffel Tower just before plunging to his death.
+Claim: A photograph shows a suicide victim stepping off the Eiffel Tower.

 This can't be real, can it?
 Apparently it's a photo a man took before he killed himself by jumping off the Eiffel Tower.
 Has there ever been a case of a suicide off the Eiffel Tower?
 I'm dying to know if this is real.